ANIM5501 Animal Evolution and Development

 - Students are able to (1) describe early stages of vertebrate development; (2) understand patterns of development in limbs, kidneys and associated ducts, aortic arches and associated heart organisation; (3) understand systems from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny; (4) become familiar with non-standard models of vertebrate development and explore a comparative scientific approach; and (5) gain skills in scientific note-taking, data collection and interpretation.

-- Typically this unit is assessed in the following ways: (1) practical test; (2) debate; and (3) practical worksheets.
+- Indicative assessments in this unit are as follows: (1) practical test; (2) debate; and (3) practical worksheets and presentations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Jennifer Rodger and Dr Natalie Morellini

 - enrolment in the Master of Biomedical Science (71520)

 the Master of Health Science (71540)

 the Master of Biological Science (72520)

 - lectures: 2 hours per week; labs: 2 hours per week for 9 weeks of semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.